2024-1-Creative-Integrated-Design/Stock-Chatbot/README.md

 # Launch API app
 flask run
 ```
+Before you run the program, you should set your .env file based on env_example_file

-You can now access the frontend at http://localhost:5000.
+After that, you can access the frontend at http://localhost:5000.